rabbitmq/rabbitmq-website/site/nettick.md

 Nodes and connected CLI tools periodically send each other small data frames.
-If no data was received from a peer in a given period of time, that peer is considered to be unavilable ("down").
+If no data was received from a peer in a given period of time, that peer is considered to be unavailable ("down").

 When one RabbitMQ node determines that another node has gone down it will log a message giving the other node's name and